cs-ed/edtech-plan-afrewin/README.md

 * Students practice their writing skills while answering a variety of prompts, both reflective and expository.

 **Coding Exercises**
-* Students can plan pseudocode for a program to meet a specific goal, which they then can use during class time to write a program.
+* Students can plan pseudocode for a program to meet a specific goal.
+They can then use their code during class time to write the program.
 Alternately, students can analyze given coding language to determine the output or to look for errors in the code.

 #### In-Class Activities